vanessa-pc/mark-react-spa-demo--async-await/README.md

 What you'll see is that our default non-blocking behaviour of promises has changed.
 Now, the execution of the function body pauses at `sleep(5000)` until its promise resolves - and then, once the promise has resolved, the function continues with the rest of its body.

-Unlike the other functions in the demo, you _can't_ remove the `async` keyword before `printWithSleepAndBlock`.
+Unlike the earlier functions in the demo, you _can't_ remove the `async` keyword before `printWithSleepAndBlock`.
 If you try (and you should), TypeScript will warn you:

 ```
 'await' expressions are only allowed within async functions and at the top levels of modules.